Languages: German, Turkish, Hindi, Urdu

 2007 Cosmopolitical Claims: Turkish-German Literatures from Nadolny to Pamuk.
 Iowa City: University of Iowa Press, 2007.
 Honorable Mention: Laura Shannon Prize in Contemporary European Studies (2010).

-2013 “What Counts as World Literature?” with Caroline Levine (English, UW-Madison).
+2013 “What Counts as World Literature?” with Caroline Levine (English, Cornell University).
 Special Issue of Modern Language Quarterly: A Journal of Literary History (Vol. 74.
 2, 2013).

 2011 “Transnational and Cosmopolitical Approaches to German Studies.” with Elke Segelcke, (German, Illinois State University).
 Special Issue of TRANSIT: A Journal of Travel, Migration and Multiculturalism in the German-speaking World, (Vol. 7.
 1, 2011).

 2018 “Tracing the Pact with Books: Profits and Perils.”
 [Working Title] In PMLA.
-Special Issue on Cultures of Reading.
+Special Issue on Geographies of Reading.
 Editors Evelyne Ender and Deidre Lynch.
-[3000 words, under contract]

 2016 “Weltliteratur als „Bibliomigrancy“: Auf Emine Sevgi Özdamars Sprachzüge.”
 In Special Issue on Emine Sevgi Özdamar, editor Yasemin Dayioglu-Yücel and Ortrud Gutjahr.
 Edition Text+Kritik: Zeitschrift für Literatur.
 (VII, 2016/211): 59-70.